 • dumplings

-• fresh juice and much much more…
+• fresh juice, and much much more…

 Luckily for us we took our time and fueled up on a variety of food which would get us ready for the day.
 Our first stop was meant to be Fort Canning Park, however it took us a while to get there.
 Dawdling down Arab Street we were distracted by the hawkers bartering their wares.
 One such guy took us into his shop to sell me a guard for my camera LCD screen which was good.
 It was then that he started his demonstration of this attachment lens which worked as both a macro lens and a wide angle lens.
 We were entertained as he showed us how it worked with our cameras taking a variety of pictures with the lenses and comparing them.
 To cut a long story short after a bit of bartering and some indecision Steve and I ended up buying one each.
 I will say they were a good investment and have been used a lot today.